Pensions you've yet to take

-Alternatively there may be other reasons why you’re unable to take your pension for example your pension has a fixed retirement date that can’t be changed or will incur penalties for taking your benefits early.
+Alternatively there may be other reasons why you’re unable to take your pension.
+For example your pension might have a fixed retirement date that can’t be changed or would have incurred penalties for taking your benefits early.

 You should continue to review any pensions that you still have, to make sure they are still meeting your needs.